 6. Hay PJ.
 Understanding bulimia.
 Aust Fam Physician.
 2007;36(9):708-712. http://www.racgp.org.au/afp/200709/18554.
 Accessed October 11, 2009.

-List as many of the following elements as are available: author, the name of the webpage, the name of the entire website, the URL,the published date, updated date, and the date you accessed it.
+List as many of the following elements as are available: author, webpage name, entire website name, URL, published date, updated date, and the date you accessed it.

 Author, AA.
 Title of document.
 Name of website. http://Web address.
 Published date.
 Accessed date.